katharina-lang/rlhf/README.md

 ![obs-action-output](/readme_images/obs_action/pairs_output.png)

-Like this we ensure that each indice corresponds to the related data.
+Like this we ensure that each index corresponds to the related data.
-This almost works analogous for the predicted and environment reward.
-Through this, the indice i now gets the matching data from all arrays.
-The corresponding examples for the environment and predicted reward are provided in [Data collection examples](#-Data-collection-examples).
+The same process applies to the predicted and environment rewards, with slight modifications.
+This ensures that each index i now aligns across all arrays.
+The corresponding examples for the environment and predicted reward are provided in [Data collection examples](#Data-collection-examples).